alien4cloud/alien4cloud.github.io/documentation/getting_started/lamp_stack.markdown

 weight: 400
 ---

-This tutorial is based on the well known opensource stack [LAMP](http://fr.wikipedia.org/wiki/LAMP){:target="_blank"} and aims at make get started with a "real case".
+This tutorial is based on the well known opensource stack [LAMP](http://fr.wikipedia.org/wiki/LAMP){:target="_blank"} and aims at getting started with a "real application case".

 We will see all steps to go through the stack component definition and have a runnable example.

+{% info %}
+We're
+{% endinfo %}

 # Components